CUG-EMI/EM3DANI/README.md

 lsParm.maxIter    = 1000        # maximal iteration number
 ```
 which defines a QMR solver preconditioned with *A-phi*, with a relative residual tolerance of 1e-7 and a maximal iteration number of 1000.

+### Parallel execution of the code
+Two different levels of parallelism have been implemented in EM3DANI:

+* **Solving the large linear system using direct solvers:** at a low level the direct solver MUMPS or MKL Pardiso can solve the linear system of equations in parallel by exploiting a multi-threaded linear algebra library such as OpenBLAS and MKL BLAS (*shared memory parallelism*).

+  To utilize this type of parallelizaion, besides choosing a direct solver as the linear solver, you need to do nothing else.
+The code will involve multiple threads in forward computation automaticlly.
+In our experience, the direct solver will involve all available threads in solving equations if there is no explicit restriction on the number of threads, which can not always obtain the highest efficiency due to the relatively poor scalability of direct solvers (see [Puzyrev et al., 2016](https://www.sciencedirect.com/science/article/pii/S0098300416300164) [Han et al., 2018](https://library.seg.org/doi/10.1190/geo2017-0515.1) and among others) as well as the possible interferences among threads.
+The optimal number of threads generally increases with the problem size and the capacity of the computing platform.
+In our presented numerical examples, for example, the optimal number of threads is between 4 and 8 for the MT 1D anisotropic example (with a grid size of 22\*40\*102) and between 8 and 16 for the CSEM 1D example (with a grid size of 52\*114\*67).

+  The number of threads is stored in the global environment variable *OMP_NUM_THREADS* or *MKL_NUM_THREADS* (when the parallelization is offerred by the MKL BLAS library), which can be set from the shell like

+   `shell> export OMP_NUM_THREADS = 4`

+   or from the Julia REPL like

+   `julia> ENV["OMP_NUM_THREADS"] = 4`

+* **Computing for multiple frequencies & transmitters:** at a higher level forward computations of multiple frequencies & transmitters can be distributed to different computer processors (*distributed parallelism*) by using Julia’s parallel computing mechanism.

+  To utilize this type of parallelizaion, first you need to launch multiple worker processes by either starting Julia like

+  `shell> julia -p 8`

+  or adding processes within Julia (recommended) like

+  `julia> addprocs(8)`

+  Then you need to call the parallel forward modeling function **parsolveEM3DFwd** instead of the sequential one **solveEM3DFwd** (please refer to the various scripts named `runFwd_parallel.jl` within the `examples` directory).

+  There are two schemes for distributing the multiple forward computations: in terms of only frequencies (regardless of tranmitters/polarization modes) (Scheme 1), and in terms of frequencies and tranmitters (Scheme 2).
+The code is able to choose the optimal one automatically: if a) a direct solver is used as the linear solver or b) the number of tranmitters/polarization modes is less than two (which is impossible for MT) or c) the number of frequencies is divisible by the number of worker processes, Scheme 1 will be chosen, otherwise Scheme 2 will be chosen.

+In principle, the two levels of parallelism are independent of each other.
+However, they can affect each other in practice due the limited computing resources.
+For example, if we employ *n* worker processes to do the forward computation, each one solves the linear system using a direct solver with *m* threads involved, then there may be *n\*m* threads working simultaneously and the instantaneous peak memory usage may reach *n* times that of a single worker process, which can resulting unexpected poor scablity if the computer is not powerful enough.

+Therefore, to obtain a fine-tune parallel performance, a user need to balance the number of worker processes and the number of threads used by the direct solver (if chosen), taking the problem size, number of frequencies and tranmitters/polarization modes, and computer capacity into consideration.

+### Using the Julia plotting tools
+There are a few Julia plotting scripts in each numerical example directory (subdirectory of `.../EM3DANI/examples`) for plotting the data.
+These are developed by using the Julia package [Plots.jl](http://docs.juliaplots.org/latest/) and one of its "backends" [PyPlot.jl](https://github.com/JuliaPy/PyPlot.jl), both of which have been set as dependencies of EM3DANI (see the project file `Project.toml`).
+Thus, once EM3DANI is "instantiated", these plotting scripts can be directly run to generate figures without having to install any extra package.
+Nevertheless, We suggest one install [Juno](https://junolab.org/)/[Atom](https://atom.io/), so that a figure can be explicitly displayed in an interactive panel.

+## Notes
+* EM3DANI is not supposed to deal with complex topography since it employs a rectangular mesh.